Why do Physicians Send Patient Data Offshore?

 Today, software companies are approached daily by vendors in the growing IaaS space.
 They promise inexpensive solutions with “Global Reach” to domestic developers.
 Unfortunately, in the healthcare industry, “Global Reach” isn’t always a good thing.
 It can lead to patient’s ePHI stored outside of North America and to breaches going unreported.

 Offshoring ePHI: the Concerns

 The rules and regulations for offshore vendors are both complicated and evolving.
-Currently, no federal agency seems to expressly prohibit using offshore vendors.
+Currently, no federal agency seems to prohibit using overseas vendors.
 Domestic and foreign companies that deal with ePHI are liable under HIPAA’s Omnibus rule and are subject to the same penalties.
 That said, how much do offshore entities even know about U.S. laws?
 Do they know about HIPAA?
-If an offshore company were to go out of business, would they destroy ePHI?
+If a foreign company were to go out of business, would they destroy ePHI as required under HIPAA?
 What would happen to the data?

 The reality is, legal counsel is expensive.
-Law abiding offshore entities may obey their own country’s set of laws.
-That doesn’t mean they can afford to keep up with the ever-changing U.S. laws pertaining to patient data.
+Law-abiding offshore entities may obey their own country’s set of laws.
+That doesn’t mean they can afford to keep up with the ever-changing U.S. laws on to patient data.

 Security is even more expensive.
 While foreign companies are not always less secure than domestic ones, their security is less transparent.
-This raises it’s own set of security risks.
+This lack of transparency raises another set of security risks.
 But although we can’t physically audit all offshore providers, we do know the following: